NemoNiraj/BE-Final/README.md

 copy paste the whole path of csv in dataset.

 Commit 1 : only updated the readme
+Commit 2 : addition of imgs are remaining in proj.

 ## Coralcity Real-Estate Django Website